fastlane/boarding/README.md

 **Optional:**
 - `ITC_TOKEN` Set a password to protect your website from random people signing up
 - `ITC_CLOSED_TEXT` Set this text to temporary disable enrollment of new beta testers
+- `RESTRICTED_DOMAIN` Set this domain (in the format `domain.com`) to restrict users with emails in another domain from signing up

 ## Custom Domain